HuuLuan1508/book_store/README.md

     + Login / Register account.
     + Read each chapter of many types of books.
     + Set books which user like to favorite.
-    + Search and filter books.
+    + Search books by keyword.
     + Watch history of books which they have red before.

 - Environment and technical used to build this website: